Updated June 30, 2023

 - App Automation is possible by using appium

-- It enables to evaluate cross-platform mobile apps without recompiling the code
+- It enables the evaluation of cross-platform mobile apps without recompiling the code.

-- The testers can use the inspector for playback and record tool
+- The testers can use the inspector for playback and recording tool

 - Supports JSON wire protocol

-- Independent of mobile device means can be used in any mobile device
+- Independent of the mobile device means it can be used on any mobile device

-- With the use of simulators, appium speeds up ios app testing.
-This behavior makes the testers easier to understand and control the internal behavior of underneath ios devices but it does not allow multiple scripts in multiple simulators at a time
+- With the use of simulators, it speeds up ios app testing.
+This behavior makes it easier for the testers to understand and control the internal behavior underneath ios devices.
+Still, it does not allow multiple scripts in multiple simulators simultaneously.

-- The testing of the app below 4.2 android version is not allowed
+- We do not allow testing of the app below Android version 4.2.

 - No detailed documentation is there in the form of tutorials

-It is a language agnostic supports web driver application program interface, allows cross-platform tests.
-Applications are efficient, accurate, fast and free from bugs which save a hell lot of time and cost of the project.
+It is a language-agnostic that supports a web driver application program interface and allows cross-platform tests.
+Applications are efficient, accurate, fast, and free from bugs, saving time and cost.
 Keeping all this in mind learning appium will be worth it.

 This has been a guide to What is Appium.
-Here we discuss the concepts, working, with pros and cons of Appium.
+Here we discuss the concepts, working with the pros and cons of Appium.
 You can also go through our other suggested articles to learn more –